The Principal's Prizes for Research and Engagement are intended to recognise outstanding contributions in research, impact and engagement.

-The Principal's Prizes for Public Engagement with Research are intended to recognise individuals who have made an outstanding contribution in the field of research-led public engagement.
-By research-led public engagement, we mean interaction with communities outside academia that has in the main been inspired or driven by research activity.
-The Prize is a measure of institutional support for public engagement with research at the University of Aberdeen.
+The Public Engagement with Research prize will be awarded to researchers to recognise outstanding achievement in research-led public engagement.
+By research-led public engagement, we mean interaction with communities outside academia that has been inspired or is driven by research activity.

 Previous Winners